-This policy incorporates and supplements the CUNY Computer User Responsibilities found at www2.cuny. edu/wp-content/uploads/sites/4/page-assets/about/ administration/offices/cis/information-security/securitypolicies-procedures/ComputerUsePolicy.pdf As part of the physical and social learning infrastructure, Bronx Community College and The City University of New York acquire, develop and maintain computers, computer systems and networks.
+This policy incorporates and supplements the CUNY Computer User Responsibilities found at https:// www2.cunv.edu/about/administration/offices/cis/itpolicies/.
+As part of the physical and social learning infrastructure, Bronx Community College and The City University of New York acquire, develop and maintain computers, computer systems and networks.
 At the College these computer resources are intended for College-related purposes, including direct and indirect support of the College's education, research and public service missions; of College administrative functions; of student and College life activities; and of the free exchange of ideas among members of the College community and between the College community and other communities.
-This policy applies to all users of College computing resources. whether affiliated with the College or not and to all uses of those resources, whether on campus or from remote locations.
+This policy applies to all users of College computing resources, whether affiliated with the College or not and to all uses of those resources. whether on campus or from remote locations.